Local 10 Digit Dialing and 639 Area Code now in Saskatchewan

 Why the move to 10 digit local dialing?

-That means you will always need to know the area code and phone number of the person or business you’re calling.
+That means you need to know the area code and phone number of the person or business you’re calling.
 For example, your home phone number could be a 306 number while your teenager’s cell phone could have a 639 phone number.
 Or you could have a 639 cell phone number, but the local pizza place could have a 306 phone number.

 Please note: The new area code will affect all telecommunications service providers in Saskatchewan.

-Please note: All dates are tentative and subject to change.
+Please note: all dates are tentative and subject to change.